 Ultimately, their actions lead to the arrest of Collins and Ms. Heller, much to Jessica’s appreciation.
 Despite their heroics, they quickly find out that Jessica has a boyfriend and, whilst they vow to prioritize their friendship over romantic pursuits, they are soon entangled in another confusing situation with two new girls in a flashy red Ferrari.
 The mud-splashing antics mark yet another lighthearted conclusion to their misadventures, showcasing the antics and chaos that define their high school experience.

-See all cars featured in Dumb and Dumberer: When Harry Met Lloyd, including models, makes, roles, and their on-screen significance.
+Explore all cars featured in Dumb and Dumberer: When Harry Met Lloyd, including their makes, models, scenes they appear in, and their significance to the plot.
+A must-read for car enthusiasts and movie buffs alike.

 What's After the Movie?